The ability to create something both imaginative and utilitarian - that’s what draws architects to their craft.

 Study architecture online

-While in theory, anyone can design a building, there’s a lot of study involved with gaining the title ‘architect’, explains Steven Feast – who is the Online Coordinator for Architecture and Interior Architecture at Curtin University.
-A career in architecture starts with a 3 year undergraduate degree, such as the Bachelor of Applied Science (Architectural Science) from Curtin University through Open Universities Australia (OUA).
+While in theory, anyone can design a building, there’s a lot of study involved with gaining the title ‘architect’, explains Steven Feast, who is the Online Coordinator for Architecture and Interior Architecture at Curtin University.
+A career in architecture starts with a three-year undergraduate degree, such as the Bachelor of Applied Science (Architectural Science).

 This course covers the design of buildings, the technical aspects of building construction, and how architecture relates to the way people live.
 Feast describes it as a broad-focus degree where students work through increasingly complex projects each year.
 It leads to employability in architectural building design firms and development companies in areas such as urban design, environmental research, building conservation, heritage matters or community development.